Borsuk–Ulam theorem

+Informally, the Borsuk–Ulam theorem states that, for a "balloon animal" (or any arbitrarily distorted shape) made out of a spherical balloon, and then squashed into a plane (letting the air out somehow), at least one pair of points that were opposite each other on the original sphere will be squashed onto the same point of the plane.

+Statement

-In mathematics, the Borsuk–Ulam theorem states that every continuous function from an n-sphere into Euclidean n-space maps some pair of antipodal points to the same point.
-Here, two points on a sphere are called antipodal if they are in exactly opposite directions from the sphere's center.
+Formally, the theorem states that every continuous function from an n-sphere into n-dimensional Euclidean space must map some pair of antipodal points to the same point.
+Two points on a sphere are called antipodal if they lie in exactly opposite directions from the center—like the North and South Poles.